 A bold project removing a significant amount of legacy steam generating infrastructure from South Kensington Campus and upgrading one of the largest Low Temperature Heating System networks in London is underway.

 South Kensington Campus is home to one of London’s largest Combined Heat and Power (CHP) stations.
 The steam network in places is more than 60-years-old and the steam boilers 23-years-old - almost at the end of their expected 25 year life.

 The project will consolidate three heat networks into one and College would no longer have 180oC steam in circulation around the campus and plant rooms.

 - This project will reduce the College’s carbon dioxide emissions by circa 2,400 tonnes/year and save over £1.341m per year after implementation.

 - It is key to assisting the College to achieving net zero carbon by 2040.

 - The CHP generation part that we are working on, of what are known as Scope 1 emissions totals around 40,000 tCO2e and therefore the percentage reduction of this would be 6%.

 - College receives a new heat network and boiler systems

 The steam network interacts with almost all buildings on the South Kensington Campus.
-The works within the buildings have been broken into three “batches” to try and minimise the disruption to the operation of the Campus, details of which are currently being identified.
+The works within the buildings have been broken into three “batches” to try and minimise the disruption to the operation of the Campus.

 Current visible projects on South Kensington Campus